 I finally ended my post-acute withdrawal symptoms (including alcohol cravings) by doing a lot of research and spending a lot of money on herbs, vitamins, and minerals.

-After getting through acute alcohol withdrawal, it’s important for alcoholics to determine what lifestyle changes will reduce alcohol cravings and repair their bodies.
+After getting through acute alcohol withdrawal, it’s important to determine what lifestyle changes will reduce alcohol cravings and repair their bodies.

 Nutrition is one of the most neglected pillars of alcohol recovery.
 After excising toxic ethanol from your life, you can maximize your sense of well-being by optimizing what you put into your body.
 This includes eating well and taking supplements to repair nutritional deficiencies.